gioppoluca/token-action-hud-wod/README.md

 # License

-This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) and this work is licensed under [Foundry Virtual Tabletop EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).
+This Foundry VTT module is licensed under a [AGPL] licence.